 A box of chocolates consists of either milk chocolates or plain chocolates.
 There are 12 milk chocolates and 8 plain chocolates.
 A chocolate is taken and eaten.
 A second chocolate is taken.
 What is the probability that both chocolates were plain?

 The probability of drawing a plain chocolate the first time is `frac(8)(20)`.
-The probability of drawing a plain chocolate again changes to `frac(7)(19)`, as there is one fewer plain chocolates to select, and 19 fewer chocolates to select in total.
+The probability of drawing a plain chocolate again changes to `frac(7)(19)`, as there is one fewer plain chocolates to select, and 19 fewer chocolates in total.